Farm Guardian

 This started because hawks were taking chickens.
 In the first week of April 2026, we lost four birds β including Birdgit, a Speckled Sussex who followed you around like a dog.
 A hawk took her on April 8th.

 The response was immediate.
-Within hours, Claude built sky-watch mode β locking the PTZ camera onto a fixed overhead position.
+Within hours, sky-watch mode was built β locking the PTZ camera onto a fixed overhead position.
 Alert images were upgraded from blurry 1080p RTSP frames to sharp 4K snapshots.
 The camera doesn't just patrol anymore β it can hold still and stare at the sky.

 Reinforcements arrived the same week: 22 new chicks in the brooder, under heat lamps, next to the Mac Mini that watches over them.
 Birdadette β the first chick to hatch this season β emerged from her egg on the keyboard, two feet from the machine that would become her guardian.